suizokukan/alpha2aleph/README.md

 ### [6.3.2] output: console

 How do I correctly display bidirectional text ?
 Either by using the fribidi library (see below), either by using a console like Konsole or mlterm (https://sourceforge.net/projects/mlterm/).
 Do NOT mix those solutions !
+See the **Dealing with the RTL/LTR mess:** section in this document.

 | transformation name                         | where is the code ?           | config.ini                      |
 |---------------------------------------------|-------------------------------|---------------------------------|